 What's so great about Aomori garlic?
 A thorough explanation of the differences and the secret to its deliciousness!

-Aomori Garlic at the supermarket , I feel a little proud.
-If you live in Aomori Prefecture, garlic is naturally produced in Aomori, but its taste and aroma are highly acclaimed nationwide, and some people say that once you try it, you'll never forget it.
+at the supermarketAomori Garlic, I feel a little proud.
+Living in Aomori Prefecture, it's natural to assume that garlic is from Aomori, but its taste and aroma are highly regarded nationwide, and some say that once you try it, you'll never forget it.

-In this article, we will explain why Aomori has become a major garlic producing region and what makes it different from other garlic producing regions.
+In this article, we will explain why Aomori has become a major garlic producing region and what makes it different from other garlic producing regions

 Why is Aomori a famous producer of garlic?